Child’s Pose (Balasana) In Yoga

 3. Breathing shallowly or quickly.

-Let’s now take a look at some safety considerations when doing the Child’s Pose in yoga!
+Let’s now take a look at some safety considerations when doing the Child’s Pose on your yoga mat!

 Safety Considerations